monkeylearn/monkeylearn-python/README.md

 ### Requests

-From the MonkeyLearn client instance you can call any endpoint (check the [available endpoints](#available-endpoints) below).
-For example you can [classify](#classify) a list of texts using the public [Sentiment analysis classifier](https://app.monkeylearn.com/main/classifiers/cl_oJNMkt2V/):
+From the MonkeyLearn client instance, you can call any endpoint (check the [available endpoints](#available-endpoints) below).
+For example, you can [classify](#classify) a list of texts using the public [Sentiment analysis classifier](https://app.monkeylearn.com/main/classifiers/cl_oJNMkt2V/):

 ```python